-For those who know about it, they become a tradition.
-For those who don’t know about it, they are a tradition waiting to happen.
+For those who know about them, they become a tradition.
+For those who don’t know about them, they are a tradition waiting to happen.

 If you’ve never been to one, know this much: REI garage sales are not your average second-hand shops.
 Take the line from the opening night of a Harry Potter movie plus a rock-bottom electronics liquidation sale plus a group of people who look like they’ve survived a week in the wilderness and want nothing more than some steaming hot coffee from a roughed-up thermos and you have something very slightly resembling the wonderful, chaotic magic of these sales.